 The empirical data shows that in the traditional countries of emigration, as consequence of the number of emigrants crossing the borders the levels of unemployment are going low, the so-called "export of unemployment" phenomenon.
 As a result of the lack of working force, the wages are rising.
 However, labourer's migration is leading to some negative outcomes for the local labour market.
 For example, in certain industries, like construction and manufacturing, the number of the qualified and skilled labour force is being significantly reduced.
 These tendencies are common and most likely to occur in the recently joined EU countries, more specifically Eastern European ones.
 In many factories, the huge demand on skilled employees is becoming a great challenge for some of the owners and business managers.
 They also state that those circumstances can cost their company positions in the market and even company existence.
-The shortage of labour force is increasing dramatically in the sending countries that are experiencing structural imbalance in the labour market.
+The shortage of labour market.
 This imbalance is making the task of filling those caused by the emigration "gaps" look impossible.
 However, assuming that the emigration will result in a higher salary rates, attracting more employees in the certain area, it can assumed that not only the wages will raise, but also employers will be willing to provide training and qualifications for their workforce.
 The impression of a negative emigration effect can turn in to an advantage in long-term period, affecting both sides of the employment.